-- Window treatments such as external or internal shading - Door or window opening treatments that reduce infiltration way to estimate the impacts of envelope treatments is to use a whole building model as described in the previous section.
+- Window treatments such as external or internal shading - Door or window opening treatments that reduce infiltration

+Accurately estimating envelope improvement measure energy savings is often difficult because their impacts involve a high degree of system and interactive effects.
+The best way to estimate the impacts of envelope treatments is to use a whole building model as described in the previous section.
 The models described provide the opportunity to describe the pre- and post- retrofit insulation and surface characteristics and perform an acceptable task of including all interactive system effects.